PVKonovalov/flisr/README.md

 ## Configuration
-All FLISR configuration is stored in .ini file.
+Main FLISR service configuration is stored in .ini file.
+The electrical network topology information is loaded from the REST API host.
 ```ini
 [FLISR]
 ; Logging level: ERROR, WARN, INFO, DEBUG